YanivKap/yanivkap.github.io/_posts/2025-12-20-radiopwn-writeup.markdown

 algo = algos[algo_id];  // e.g., none_algo or xor_algo
 ```

-It looks up (or creates & caches) an “encrypter” context for this key_id.
+It looks up (or creates & caches) an "encrypter" context for this key_id.

 Decrypt in place: finally it calls the selected algorithm function pointer like: